 - Track time spent on tasks

-- Manage your budget & invoicing
+- Manage your budget and invoicing

 Even the best strategy can fail without a good management to see it through.
 Therefore, getting the right tools to help your cause is an item on your list that shouldn't be ignored.

-2. Wrong Approach to Outreach
+2. Wrong approach to outreach

 Every content marketing strategy requires some form of outreach.
 Focused blogger outreach or any other kind of link building is the key to generating interest in and engagement with your content and marketing campaign.
 Therefore, the outcome of your outreach process has a large impact on the success of your campaign.